homer0/packages/packages/personal/oxlint-config/README.md

 ## Formatter compatibility

 This package does not install, configure, or run a formatter.
-Its base policy will disable native rules that conflict with formatter output.
+Its base policy disables rules that conflict with formatter output.

+See [rule differences](./docs/rule-differences.md) for the current policy and omitted rules.

 ## Development